-Tummy Tuck- Abdominoplasty Techniques
+Tummy Tuck Techniques

-Tummy tuck- abdominoplasty is an outpatient procedure done under general anesthesia.
-The technique and the incision length depend upon prior surgical scars and the amount of loose skin or overhang.
-Massive weight loss patients with a large amount of overhanging skin will need an extended incision around the hips or even a lower body lift.
+A tummy tuck is an outpatient procedure done under general anesthesia.
+The technique and the incision size for a tummy tuck procedure depend on the amount of loose skin or overhang as well as any prior surgical scars from other plastic surgeries.
+People who have experienced significant weight loss and have a large amount of excess skin will likely need an extended incision around the hips or even a lower body lift.

 Modified Abdominoplasty or Lipoabdominoplasty

-The modified abdominoplasty is used with patients who have previous scars which interfere with the blood supply of a full abdominal flap or need a significant amount of liposuction of the abdominal flap.
-The modified abdominoplasty uses an abdominoplasty incision low on the abdomen and lifts the flap in the midline to preserve maximin blood flow but still allow Dr. DiFrancesco to suture the abdominal muscle to repair skin and muscle laxity.
+Dr. DiFrancesco uses a modified abdominoplasty most often with patients who have previous scars that interfere with the blood supply of an abdominal flap or patients who need a significant amount of liposuction of the abdominal flap.
+A modified abdominoplasty uses an incision low on the abdomen and lifts the abdominal flap in the midline to preserve maximum blood flow yet still allows Dr. DiFrancesco to suture the abdominal muscle to repair skin and muscle laxity.

-The full abdominoplasty is a traditional abdominoplasty that uses a low abdominal incision and an incision around the navel.
-An ellipse of skin is removed from the lower abdomen, the navel is repositioned on the abdominal flap, and the muscle is tightened in the midline section of the abdomen.
+A full abdominoplasty (or traditional tummy tuck surgery) is the most common technique for excising abdominal skin, which uses a low abdominal incision as well as an incision along the bikini line.
+During this plastic surgery procedure, an ellipse of skin is removed from the lower abdomen, the belly button is repositioned on the abdominal flap, and the muscle is tightened in the midline section of the abdomen.